REG 05.57.01 - Phased Retirement Program for Tenured Faculty

 2.2.
 Full-time administrator

-A full-time administrator or an EPA professional, who also holds faculty tenure is eligible to participate in the PRP after:
+A full-time administrator or an EHRA professional, who also holds faculty tenure is eligible to participate in the PRP after:

-2.2.1. vacating her or his administrative or EPA professional position, and
+2.2.1. vacating her or his administrative or EHRA professional position, and

 2.2.2. returning full-time to his or her tenured faculty position.